 Our guests this week on Sea Change Radio talk about the development of green luxury, and suggest that products that are both luxurious and sustainable may be an important trend.
 First, Sea Change Radio host, Alex Wise, speaks with Dr. Jem Bendell, a sustainability professor, consultant and author.
 Next, Alex talks to Beth Gerstein, the Co-founder and Co-Ceo of Brilliant Earth, a socially responsible jewelry company.

 Green luxury.
 The two concepts seem diametrically opposed.
 We usually equate sustainable lifestyle with one involving sacrifices – driving a smaller car, turning down the AC, or reaching deeper into our wallets to buy pesticide-free fruit.
 And we think of luxury as something involving “no sacrifice.”
 But ever-increasing consumer awareness and demand, coupled with product innovation has led us to the dawn of the green luxury age.
 One in which sacrifices can be minimal.
-Click to continue reading and listen to the show…
+Continue reading

 Sea Change Radio’s Alex Wise speaks with Mark Massara, attorney and long-time activist for the Surfrider Foundation and the Sierra Club, currently serving as VP of Social Responsibility for O’Neill Wetsuits.
 Mark talks about O’Neill and the challenges the wetsuit industry faces as it attempts the shift to sustainability.
 Mark also recalls some of the landmark environmental cases he’s argued on behalf of surfers and coastal advocacy groups, underscoring the role the courts can play in preserving our oceans and our earth.